lequeso/awesomeincu-2015/_courses/remote-coaching.md

 Our coaching services are provided via the Coach.me mobile app and website.
 Coaching clients receive:

-*  Unlimited in-app texting with coach.
+*  Unlimited chat-based communication with coach
-*  Daily check-ins and communication with coach.
+*  Curriculum guidance on dozens of free resources
-*  Personalized advice to overcome your biggest obstacles.
+*  Daily check-ins and progress accountability